-If the fuse is blown, before immediately replacing it with another (just to watch it blow again), unplug AC, remove all connections to the board except the power connector.
-Inspect the board (top and bottom) for small bits of metal that may be shorting out pins or components; stray wire clippings, fallen screws, paper clips, staples, bits of wire foil or metal shavings from drilling, etc. and remove them.
+If the fuse is blown, before immediately replacing it with another (just to watch it blow again), first check the board (top and bottom) for any small bits of metal that may be shorting out pins or components.

+Look for small wire clippings, stray screws, paper clips, staples, bits of wire foil, etc. as any of these can cause problems.